VICIWUOHA/airflow-dbt-magic/README.md

 - Fork This Project to your git profile, create a branch named dev, then connect the repository to your dbt account.
 - Give DBT adequate access to connect to this repository on your git provider (github/gitlab) -> [see steps](https://docs.getdbt.com/docs/cloud/git/connect-github)
-- **Create a dbt project** with the name airflow_dbt_magic and point it to the dbt subdirectory of this repository.
+- **Create a dbt project** with the name airflow_dbt_magic or any name of choice and point it to the dbt subdirectory of this repository.
 - **Create two DBT environment Variables** as follows;
     - Key: DBT_LAGOS_MEETUP_DB Value: As used above within airflow .env
     - Key: DBT_LAGOS_MEETUP_SCHEMA, Value: dbt_DBT_LAGOS_MEETUP_USER (where DBT_LAGOS_MEETUP_USER has the same value as used in .env above).
 This can basically be aby schema or database.
-- Create a simple DBT JOB in the Production Environment called AIRFLOW DBT JOB and add the commands (dbt build, dbt snapshot dbt docs generate).
+- Create a Production environment and link it to the main branch, then create a simple DBT JOB in the Production Environment called AIRFLOW DBT JOB and add the commands (`dbt build` & `dbt snapshot`) Also select the generate docs on run checkbox.
 Note the **Job Id** as well as the **Account id** as they would be needed in Airflow.

 ### Execution:

-1. After adding the environment variables to your .env file, Run the start.sh script using the command `bash start.sh` This should start your project, export all environment variables and create a **data_lake/** dir.
-To restart your airflow container after any environment/config changes, simply run the command `astro dev restart`
+1. After adding the environment variables in [**Prerequisites** above](#prerequisites) to your .env file, Run the start.sh script using the command `bash start.sh` This should start your project, export all environment variables and create a **data_lake/** dir.
+To restart your airflow container after any environment/config changes, simply run the command `astro dev restart`.
 2. Create 2 airflow Connections and one Airflow Variable
     -  a. **DBT Cloud connection with the following;**
         -   Connection Id: dbt_cloud_default